Rebuilding Lives of People with Eyesight loss

-A humanitarian aid programme helping people with pellet injuries in Kashmir to rebuild their lives by supporting them to access medical aid and rehabilitation services.
+A humanitarian aid programme supporting people with eyesight loss and pellet injuries in Kashmir to rebuild their lives by supporting them to access medical aid and rehabilitation services.

 September 2016 - December 2020

 The right to life, liberty, and security of person has been continuously at risk in Jammu Kashmir for decades.
 Since July 8th, 2016,

 635 persons admitted to SMHS hospital with pellet injuries in their eyes,

 · 308 are less than 20-year-old.